Answer:

 The Middle-Ground Option

 As none of the screen coating types are perfect, manufacturers are working on improving them.
-So far, there are certain semi-glossy and light matte screen finishes that deliver an in-between and more balanced result.
+So far, there are certain semi-glossy and light-matte screen finishes that deliver more balanced results.
 All of these are essentially matte coatings but with lesser light diffusion and thinner layers.

 AU Optronics developed a semi-glossy coating for their VA panels, which features only 13-18% haze value as opposed to the regular 25%.
 This low-haze matte surface makes for a considerably less grainy image, but it’s also a bit more reflective than the usual matte finish.